 The margin of error is a statistic describing the amount of random sampling error in a survey’s results.
-As an example, suppose the margin error is 2% and from all respondents 59% picked an answer.
-Hence, one can be sure that if the same question had been asked from the entire target population, between 57% and 61% would have pick the same answer.
+As an example, suppose the margin error is 2% and from all respondents, 59% picked an answer.
+Ask the same question to the entire target population and 57-61% would have picked the same answer.

-In order to bringing the size of the entire target population in to account, it is recommended to use the adjusted formula to determine the sample size instead:
+Need to bring the size of the entire target population into account?
+Use this adjusted formula to determine the sample size:

 Ultimately, it doesn’t matter how carefully and efficiently a survey is designed.
 If the sampling and data gathering process is not done adequately, the results can be inaccurate and unreliable.
 Want to conduct an online survey with a company that provides robust analytics that can help inform your decisions?
 Get started for free with SurveyLegend!